 The slightest movement of your body during shutter release may cause blur in the picture.
 The best way to prevent camera movement is to hold the camera as steady as possible, with your left hand supporting the camera and lens.
-Press your left elbow to your body and lightly press the camera against your cheek or forehead.
+Press your left elbow to camera against your cheek or forehead.
 For a vertical shot, steady at least one elbow against your body.
 Spread your feet slightly apart, one foot ahead of the other, and relax.
 Lean against a steady support if one is available.